 A four-year-old’s fine motor skills will also be coming along at speed.
 By now, he’ll be able to build a tower of ten or more blocks, construct more creative buildings, and will start to understand concepts such as balance and stability.
 He’ll have a mature pincer grip when holding a pencil, his pictures will become more recognizable and realistic, and he’ll be getting better at coloring within the lines.

-He’ll be more comfortable with zips and buttons and may be able to dress himself without help.
+He’ll be more comfortable with zips and buttons and may be able to dress without help.
 He’ll be proficient using a spoon or fork but may be less dexterous when using a knife to cut his food.
-It’s important to encourage him to be as independent as possible when eating and dressing.
-He’ll be better at doing jigsaws, able to associate shapes and colors with the gaps in the puzzle.
+It’s important to encourage your child to be as independent as possible when eating and dressing.
+He’ll be better at doing jigsaws, and able to associate shapes and colors with the gaps in the puzzle.

-It’s likely he’ll still love snuggling up for a story and will be following the words and pictures with his eyes.
+It’s likely your child will still love snuggling up for a story and will be following the words and pictures with his eyes.
 He may even be able to recognize letters or numbers.
-He’ll be able to name more colors correctly.
-Now is a good time to play games such as I Spy with colors, rhyming songs with numbers or letters or any games that involve him identifying different objects.
-This will help him learn the basic counting and alphabet he’ll need when he starts school and improve his vocabulary.
+He will be able to name more colors correctly.
+Now is an excellent time to play games such as “I Spy” with colors, rhyming songs with numbers or letters, or any games that involve him identifying different objects.
+This will help your child learn the basic counting and alphabet he’ll need when he starts school and improve his vocabulary.

 This is perhaps the last opportunity you have as a parent to make sure your child has the skills and confidence to start school.
 A child who is comfortable in his new environment will be happier and do better than one who is struggling with a huge learning curve.
-As a parent you’re well placed to support your child and give him the best start possible.
+As a parent, you’re well placed to support your child and give him the best start possible.